nitaro/placissimo/docs/documentation.md

  3. exception

 #### `/filesystem` ####
-This endpoint is only available if a starting path is passed via the command line or through Python code.
+This endpoint is only available if an absolute or relative starting path is passed via the command line or through Python code.

 *Command line*: